Building Module 6 · CLI Tools Setup

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash

-# Reload your shell (or close and reopen your terminal)
+# Reload your shell config

 source ~/.bashrc